How to host the perfect BBQ

 You can’t forget this one!
 Plan ahead and make sure you’ve got the right food for everyone who’s coming.
 Don't forget:

-It feels like a lot to think about, but knowing in advance what you need can save you stress on the day itself (and a mad scramble to the supermarket for the food you’re missing!)
+Planning in advance will save you stress on the day (and a mad scramble to the supermarket for the food you’re missing!)

 Make it fun